hugochang1/Tutorial/KnowHow/System Design/readme.md

 - step1: understand the problem and establish design scope (5 min)
   - ask questions to fully understand the problems and clarify the requirements
+    - FW
+      - are GNSS HW and MD on the same SoC?
+      - which OS?
+(Android)
+      - user scenarios?
+        - E911 NILR, MTLR, MOLR
+      - which positioning protocol we should support?
+        - SUPL, RRLP, RRC, LPP/LPPe
+      - which positioning technologies we need to support?
+        - AGNSS, ECID, OTDOA, WIFI, BT, Pressure, 5G DL AoD, 5G DL RTT
+     - non-functional requirements
+        - recovery for crash
+        - test methodology
+    - SW
       - why to build this system?
       - who are users?
       - what features we need?
         - prioritize the order of each feature and focus on the top few features
         - make sure interviewer agrees to the feature lists
       - ask non-functional requirements
         - major: performance, scale
         - minor: accuracy, security, consistency
     - output of this stage
       - features requirements
       - non-functional requirements

 - step2: propose high-level design and get buy-in (20 min)